Uganda: Precolonial Uganda

 In the 1860s, while Arabs sought influence from the north, British explorers searching for the source of the Nile arrived in Uganda.
 They were followed by British Anglican missionaries who arrived in the kingdom of Buganda in 1877 and French Catholic missionaries in 1879.
 This situation gave rise to the death of the Uganda Martyrs in 1885—after the conversion of Muteesa I and much of his court, and the succession of his anti-Christian son Mwanga.
 The British government chartered the Imperial British East Africa Company (IBEAC) to negotiate trade agreements in the region beginning in 1888.

-From 1886, there was a series of religious wars in Buganda, initially between Muslims and Christians and then, from 1890, between ba-Ingleza Protestants and ba-Fransa Catholics.
+From 1886, there was a series of religious wars in Buganda, initially between Muslims and Christians and then, from 1890, between "ba-Ingleza" Protestants and "ba-Fransa" Catholics.
+These factions were named after the imperial powers with which they were aligned.
 Because of civil unrest and financial burdens, IBEAC claimed that it was unable to "maintain their occupation" in the region.
 British commercial interests were ardent to protect the trade route of the Nile, which prompted the British government to annex Buganda and adjoining territories to create the Uganda Protectorate in 1894.

 Uganda Protectorate (1894–1962)

 The Protectorate of Uganda was a protectorate of the British Empire from 1894 to 1962.
 In 1893, the Imperial British East Africa Company transferred its administration rights of territory consisting mainly of the Kingdom of Buganda to the British government.
 The IBEAC relinquished its control over Uganda after Ugandan internal religious wars had driven it into bankruptcy.

 In 1894, the Uganda Protectorate was established, and the territory was extended beyond the borders of Buganda by signing more treaties with the other kingdoms (Toro in 1900, Ankole in 1901, and Bunyoro in 1933) to an area that roughly corresponds to that of present-day Uganda.

-The status of Protectorate had significantly different consequences for Uganda than had the region been made a colony like neighboring Kenya, insofar as Uganda retained a degree of self-government that would have otherwise been limited under a full colonial administration.
+The status of protectorate meant that Uganda retained a degree of self-government that would have otherwise been limited under a full colonial administration, compared to neighbouring Kenya, which had been made a colony.

 In the 1890s, 32,000 labourers from British India were recruited to East Africa under indentured labour contracts to construct the Uganda Railway.
 Most of the surviving Indians returned home, but 6,724 decided to remain in East Africa after the line's completion.
 Subsequently, some became traders and took control of cotton ginning and sartorial retail.

 From 1900 to 1920, a sleeping sickness epidemic in the southern part of Uganda, along the north shores of Lake Victoria, killed more than 250,000 people.

 World War II encouraged the colonial administration of Uganda to recruit 77,143 soldiers to serve in the King's African Rifles.
 They were seen in action in the Western Desert campaign, the Abyssinian campaign, the Battle of Madagascar and the Burma campaign.